 It would be quite easy to say that he’s blinded by the flashy full suspension outfit with a significant price tag, but that would be unfair.
 Yes, he’s been impressed by that and also by the way it looks like a proper off road tool, but to draw to a conclusion on those reasons alone would be misguided.

 The real reason above and beyond everything else is how his riding has improved dramatically since taking charge of the Cube Stereo 140 Youth.
 It has inspired a level of confidence in him that matches his skillset, and so for once he’s riding to his ability and that has put a huge grin on his face – every time, without fail.

 We’d highly recommend the Cube Stereo 140 Youth if mountain biking is your Cycle Sprog’s passion and they’re pushing themselves to improve their skills and go faster.
 Yes, it’s a hefty price tag but you’ll get several years of fun on it, and if you maintain it well, should be able to sell on to recoup some of your outlay (obviously to put towards the next bike they’ll be demanding!)

-The Cube Stereo Youth 140 MTB retails for £1,699.
-As mentioned above it comes in three different frame sizes (13.5", 16" and 18").
+Currently, the Cube Stereo Youth 140 MTB can be bought for £1359 if you shop around.
+As mentioned above it comes in three different frame sizes (13.5″, 16″ and 18″).
 There is a network of Cube Stockists around the country.
-However, if you're buying online, then the following retailers have stock of some or all of the sizes (and they all pay us a very small commission if you click through on their links, which we hope you'll do as a thank you for bringing you this review!)
+However, if you’re buying online, then the following retailers have stock of some or all of the sizes (and they all pay us a very small commission if you click through on their links, which we hope you’ll do as a thank you for bringing you this review!)

-Check sizing availability and price of the Cube Stereo Youth 140 at:
+Check sizing availability and price of the Cube Stereo Youth 140: